httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ## Obsoleting RFC 3230 {#obsolete-3230}

 [RFC3230] defined the `Digest` and `Want-Digest` HTTP fields for HTTP integrity.
-It also coined the term "instance" and "instance manipulation" in order to explain concepts that are now more universally defined, and implemented, as HTTP semantics such as selected representation data ({{Section 8.1 of RFC9110}}).
+It also coined the terms "instance" and "instance manipulation" in order to explain concepts, such as selected representation data ({{Section 8.1 of RFC9110}}), that are now more universally defined and implemented as HTTP semantics.

 Experience has shown that implementations of [RFC3230] have interpreted the meaning of "instance" inconsistently, leading to interoperability issues.
 The